isomerpages/cris-precise/_for-everyone/About PRECISE/FAQs.md

 No. The [Ministry of Health](https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance) and the Life Insurance Association of Singapore have agreed that genetic test results from research like NPM cannot be used to decide your insurance coverage or premiums.

+##### 10.What are the benefits of joining?

+By joining, you help doctors and scientists understand how health and disease affect people like us in Singapore.
+This knowledge can lead to earlier screening, better prevention, and more effective treatments in our hospitals and clinics.
+Even if you don’t benefit right away, your contribution will help improve care for your family, friends, and future generations.

+##### 11. Will this affect my insurance?

+No. The [Ministry of Health](https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance) and the Life Insurance Association of Singapore have agreed that genetic test results from research like NPM cannot be used to decide your insurance coverage or premiums.

+##### 12. Will this affect my insurance?

+No. The [Ministry of Health](https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance) and the Life Insurance Association of Singapore have agreed that genetic test results from research like NPM cannot be used to decide your insurance coverage or premiums.

 ![](/images/Banners/banners_page%20footer%203%20-%20purple.png)